dadec666/Exile-UI-Russian/README.md

   - do both of those things

-- open the `data` folder within your Lailloken UI installation and create a `new folder` with the language-code of your target language
+- open the `data` folder within your Exile UI installation and create a `new folder` with the language-code of your target language

 - copy the template `client.txt` file into the folder you have created, then open it and read the instructions

   - you can start by adapting the keys tagged with `system_`, `contributor`, and `log_` to your target language first

-  - save the file and restart Lailloken UI
+  - save the file and restart Exile UI

   - the `general` section of the settings menu should now show that the script has detected your client's language